NIH IMSD

 Executive Director, Texas A&M Institute of Biosciences and Technology

-Vice President for Research, Texas A&M University Health Science Center
+Vice President for Research, Texas A&M Health Science Center

 External Advisory Board

-The External Advisory Board’s roles are to (i) ensure the academic and research excellence of the training program, (ii) review the outcomes and learning objectives of the trainee externships, (iii) evaluate the dedication to the overall focus on diversity in biomedical training, (iv) confirm the program’s adherence to the IMSD Programmatic goals, and (v) inform the program’s leadership, mentors, and trainees of opportunities for research, training and career options in biomedical fields.
+The External Advisory Board’s roles are to (i) ensure the academic and research excellence of the training program, (ii) review the outcomes and learning objectives of the trainee externships, (iii) confirm the program’s adherence to the IMSD Programmatic goals, and (iv) inform the program’s leadership, mentors, and trainees of opportunities for research, training and career options in biomedical fields.
 To this effect, the Board includes representatives from academia and non-academic fields such as drug industry and Federal government, and non-governmental organizations.

 David Eaton, Ph.D.